haitham-al-mughrabi/robot_framework_toolkit/readme.md

 ## Usage

+### Creating New Files
 1. Open a folder/workspace in VSCode
 2. In the Explorer, right-click on any folder
 3. Select one of the "Create Robot Framework..." options
 4. Enter a filename (without extension)
 5. The file will be created and opened automatically

+### Editing Existing File Imports
+1. Right-click on an existing `.robot` or `.resource` file in VSCode Explorer
+2. Select "Edit Robot Framework Imports"
+3. Browse the tree view to select files to import
+4. Click on files to choose whether to import as Library, Resource, or Variables
+5. Select "Confirm Imports" to update the file or "Cancel" to abort

 ## File Templates